You must be 17–39 years of age, a U.S. citizen and have a high school diploma, GED with 15 college credits or GED.

 You’ll be placed in the Delayed Entry Program (DEP), where you’ll await selection and departure for Basic Military Training (BMT).

 You must be a U.S. citizen and have an undergraduate or postgraduate degree.
 If you apply after enlistment, your unit commander’s recommendation is required.
-Additionally, you can directly apply after having either completed Air Force ROTC or previously attended the Air Force Academy.

 Upon meeting basic requirements, you submit your application via your local recruiter or online.